The ocean... as deep as his

 - In the Shadowrun novel 2XS protagonist Dirk Montgomery loses his arm when it gets burned by the magic spell of the wasp spirit queen.
 Luckily for him, he gets a cyberarm installed for free as a reward for taking out the insect spirit hive.

-- Metal Gear Solid: Ocelot (type 3 the first time he loses an arm, 1 the second), Liquid (type 3, post-death), Gray Fox (type 3), Raiden (several occasions, type 1)... in 4, even the Metal Gears themselves lose limbs.
+- Metal Gear Solid: Ocelot (type 3 when he loses an arm thanks to Gray Fox and type 1 the second), Liquid (type 3, post-death, his arm was removed by Ocelot to replace his own missing arm), Gray Fox (type 3), Raiden (several occasions, type 1 and type 2 as of Revengeance)... in 4, even the Metal Gears themselves lose limbs.